 Sugar 7 On-Site Sizing Guide

-Sugar is a flexible and highly scalable application that supports a variety of hosting options including on-demand hosting on our servers, hosting on a partner's server, hosting your instance yourself as an on-site deployment, or deploying on any existing public and private cloud option such as Amazon EC2 or IBM Softlayer.
-We collectively refer to all hosting options outside of Sugar On-Demand as "on-site" installations.
+Sugar is a flexible and highly scalable application that supports a variety of hosting options including cloud hosting on our servers, hosting on a partner's server, hosting your instance yourself as an on-site deployment, or deploying on any existing public and private cloud option such as Amazon EC2 or IBM Softlayer.
+We collectively refer to all hosting options outside of Sugar's cloud hosting service as "on-site" installations.
 If you are considering an on-site installation, this guide will help you determine the server and storage requirements needed to satisfy performance needs of the application's end users.

 This document provides a methodology and a set of reference data to assist with system resource and budgetary estimates.
 It is intended to serve as a best-practice guide for those planning a small- to medium-sized Sugar 7.x deployment.
 For assistance with on-site hardware sizing for an enterprise-scale deployment of more than 1,000 users, please contact your Customer Success Manager, for subscriptions purchased directly from Sugar, or your partner, for subscriptions purchased through a partner, for assistance identifying a resource to assist with a custom sizing effort.
 Please note that this document does not provide a set of benchmarks nor is it intended to serve as an operational guide to running Sugar 7.x.